Skip to main content

 • If it is not 0, then sends a http.getNextPayloadPart request to the server, and the operations are repeated, as in the case of the client but vice-versa.

-Request the TON Site
+Request the TON site

-To understand how RLDP works, let's look at an example of getting data from the TON site foundation.ton.
-Let's say we have already got its ADNL address by calling the Get method of the NFT-DNS contract, determined the address and port of the RLDP service using DHT, and connected to it over ADNL UDP.
+Assuming say we have already got its ADNL address by calling the Get method of the NFT-DNS contract, determined the address and port of the RLDP service using DHT, and connected to it over ADNL UDP.

 Send a GET request to foundation.ton

-To do this, fill in the structure:
+To accomplish this, please complete the following structure:

 http.request id:int256 method:string url:string http_version:string headers:(vector http.header) = http.Response;